Table of Contents

 Setup OpenAuth for two factor authentication

-Once you have your new RC account, you will need to obtain the OpenAuth tool for two-factor authentication.
-After installation, run OpenAuth to obtain the personalized verification code you will need to log in.
+Once you have your new RC account, you will need to set up our OpenAuth tool for two-factor authentication.

 Use a terminal to ssh to login.rc.fas.harvard.edu